smtdfc/luminate-ui/packages/rollup-plugin/README.md

-# rollup-plugin-neon-ui
+# rollup-plugin-luminate-ui

-A Rollup plugin to automatically extract and generate CSS from your components using [Neon UI](https://github.com/smtdfc/neon-ui).
+A Rollup plugin to automatically extract and generate CSS from your components using [Luminate UI](https://github.com/smtdfc/luminate-ui).

 It scans your `.ts`, `.tsx`, `.js`, `.jsx` files, collects all classes, and emits a CSS file as an asset.